guidance-guarantee-programme/pension_guidance/content/take_whole_pot.md

 If your provider doesn’t pay your emergency tax back automatically, you can claim it back from HM Revenue and Customs.

+^Book a [free Pension Wise appointment](/appointments?icn=book-appointment&amp;ici=bottom-take-whole-pot) to find out more about what you can do with your pot.^

 ## Benefits